Cold weather payments: can you get £25 towards your energy bills?

 There are extra criteria that you must meet depending on which benefits you get.
 For example if you’re receiving universal credit, you must not be employed or self-employed, and you must either have a health condition or disability and have limited capability for work (with or without work-related activity), or have a child under 5 living with you.

-If you live in in England or Wales, have a look at the online postcode checker (opens in new tab) to see which areas are currently eligible for cold weather payments.
+If you live in England or Wales, have a look at the online postcode checker to see which areas are currently eligible for cold weather payments.
+There have been 102 cold weather triggers in England since last November, and 19 in Wales.

 There are an estimated 3.7 million eligible recipients for cold weather payments this winter, according to the DWP.
 An estimated 1.2 million of these claimants are in receipt of pension credit.